yoctoproject/poky/documentation/bsp-guide/bsp.rst

             Galileo gen1 & gen2 development boards.

    When you set up a layer for a new BSP, you should follow a standard layout.
-This layout is described in the "`Example Filesystem Layout <#bsp-filelayout>`__" section.
+This layout is described in the ":ref:`bsp-guide/bsp:example filesystem layout`" section.
 In the standard layout, notice the suggested structure for recipes and configuration information.
    You can see the standard layout for a BSP by examining any supported BSP found in the ``meta-intel`` layer inside the Source Directory.

-4. *Make Configuration Changes to Your New BSP Layer:* The standard BSP layer structure organizes the files you need to edit in ``conf`` and several ``recipes-*`` directories within the BSP layer.
+#. *Make Configuration Changes to Your New BSP Layer:* The standard BSP
+   layer structure organizes the files you need to edit in ``conf`` and several ``recipes-*`` directories within the BSP layer.
 Configuration changes identify where your new layer is on the local system and